syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Serialization-Support.md

 #### Through XML

-The Ribbon state can be saved in an xml file and can be stored in a specific location using the `AppStateSerializer`.
-This instance of `AppStateSerializer` must then be passed as an argument to the `SaveState` function in the Ribbon.
+The Ribbon state can be saved in an xml file and stored in a specific location using the `AppStateSerializer`.
+The instance of `AppStateSerializer` must be passed as an argument to the `SaveState` function in the Ribbon.

 {% tabs %}